loresoft/Privileged/README.md

 ### Privilege-Aware Input Components

 The `Privileged.Components` package also includes privilege-aware input components that automatically handle read/write permissions:

+The input components require a `PrivilegeContext` cascading parameter.

 ```razor
 @* Text input that becomes read-only based on permissions *@